-My spouse, and our three children, live in the port city of Nanaimo, near Vancouver, British Columbia, Canada., British Columbia, Canada.
+My three children and I live in the port city of Nanaimo, near Vancouver, British Columbia, in Canada.

-Consistently and safely perform duties as Certified Marine Engineering professional with a high focus on quality; with the ultimate goal of sustaining and healthy family life.
+Consistently and safely perform duties as Certified Marine Engineering professional with a high focus on quality; with the ultimate goal of sustaining a healthy family life.

 My profession is not only a way to eat, it is also my passion.
 My most passionate display, is the creation and maintenance of Martin's Marine Engineering Page - www.dieselduck.net.
 Online since 1999, this "not for profit" website, offers insight, technical help and a place for marine engineers all over the world to interact.
-With over 22,000 visits a month, it normally ranks high in search results for Marine Engineering.
+Garnering over 40,000 unique visits per month at its peak, it normally ranks high in search results for Marine Engineering.
 Many visitors have commented on the site's informative content and professionalism by sending emails and registering comments.

 I am a member of the Canadian Institute of Marine Engineering and have served on the Executive Committee of the Vancouver Island Branch.
 Beside attending technical meetings to upgrade my knowledge, I donated my time and expertise to help out as with the Branch's professional conferences on various topics such as: "Developing BC Offshore Oil & Gas 2002", "Maritech 2004", "Green Marine 2005", "Marine Engineering - The New Wave 2014" and "Mari Tech 2018".

 For my efforts, I have been recognized, most importantly by "pats on the back", but also by receiving the 2002 Denis Cressey Award.
 The monetary award is offered to Canadian Marine Engineers by the Canadian Institute of Marine Engineering to recognize academic excellence and involvement in the marine engineering community.